Unboxed-Software/solana-course/content/oracles.md

 Switchboard oracles store data on Solana using data feeds.
 These data feeds, also called aggregators, are each a collection of jobs that get aggregated to produce a single result.
 These aggregators are represented onchain as a regular Solana account managed by the Switchboard program.
 When an oracle updates, it writes the data directly to these accounts.
 Let's go over a few terms to understand how Switchboard works:

-- **[Aggregator (Data Feed)](https://github.com/switchboard-xyz/sbv2-solana/blob/0b5e0911a1851f9ca37042e6ff88db4cd840067b/rust/switchboard-solana/src/oracle_program/accounts/aggregator.rs#L60)** - Contains the data feed configuration, dictating how data feed updates get requested, updated, and resolved onchain from it’s assigned source.
+- **[Aggregator (Data Feed)](https://github.com/switchboard-xyz/sbv2-solana/blob/0b5e0911a1851f9ca37042e6ff88db4cd840067b/rust/switchboard-solana/src/oracle_program/accounts/aggregator.rs#L60)** - Contains the data feed configuration, dictating how data feed updates get requested, updated, and resolved onchain from its assigned source.
 The Aggregator is the account owned by the Switchboard Solana program and is where the data is published on-chain.
 - **[Job](https://github.com/switchboard-xyz/sbv2-solana/blob/0b5e0911a1851f9ca37042e6ff88db4cd840067b/rust/switchboard-solana/src/oracle_program/accounts/job.rs)** - Each data source should correspond to a job account.
 The job account is a collection of Switchboard tasks used to instruct the oracles on how to fetch and transform data.
 In other words, it stores the blueprints for how data is fetched off-chain for a particular data source.
 - **Oracle** - A separate program that sits between the internet and the blockchain and facilitates the flow of information.
-An oracle reads in a feed’s job definitions, calculates the result, and submits its response on-chain.
+An oracle reads a feed’s job definitions, calculates the result, and submits its response on-chain.
 - **Oracle Queue** - A group of oracles that get assigned to update requests in a round-robin fashion.
 The oracles in the queue must be actively heartbeating onchain to provide updates.
 Data and configurations for this queue are stored onchain in an [account owned by the Switchboard program](https://github.com/switchboard-xyz/solana-sdk/blob/9dc3df8a5abe261e23d46d14f9e80a7032bb346c/javascript/solana.js/src/generated/oracle-program/accounts/OracleQueueAccountData.ts#L8).
 - **Oracle Consensus** - Determines how oracles come to agreement on the accepted onchain result.
 Switchboard oracles use the median oracle response as the accepted result.
 A feed authority can control how many oracles are requested and how many must respond to influence its security.

 Switchboard oracles are incentivized to update data feeds because they are rewarded for doing so accurately.
 Each data feed has a `LeaseContract` account.
 The lease contract is a pre-funded escrow account to reward oracles for fulfilling update requests.
 Only the predefined `leaseAuthority` can withdraw funds from the contract, but anyone can contribute to it.
 When a new round of updates is requested for a data feed, the user who requested the update is rewarded from the escrow.
 This is to incentivize users and crank turners (anyone who runs software to systematically send update requests to Oracles) to keep feeds updating based on a feed’s configurations.
-Once an update request has been successfully fulfilled and submitted onchain by the oracles in the queue, the oracles are transferred a reward from the escrow as well.
-These payments ensure active participants.
+Once an update request has been successfully fulfilled and submitted onchain by the oracles in the queue, the oracles are transferred rewards from the escrow as well.
+These payments ensure active participation.

 Additionally, oracles have to stake tokens before they can service update requests and submit responses on-chain.
 If an oracle submits a result onchain that falls outside the queue’s configured parameters, their stake will be slashed (if the queue has `slashingEnabled`).
 This helps ensure that oracles are responding in good faith with accurate information.